 You will also need to have a domain name (i.e. designedsimple.com) and a name is pretty important.
 If you have been wanting to know how to start a blog then I’m sure, you’ve already thought of a name.
-Be sure it’s a name you can live with for awhile and one that doesn’t limit your growth and opportunities.
-And if you have followed me since the beginning then you already know I changed my name. 🙂
+Be sure it’s a name you can live with for a while and one that doesn’t limit your growth and opportunities.
+And if you have followed me since the beginning then you already know I changed my name a couple of times.

 Some of my favorite themes have been from:

-Now your ready to start writing.
-Pick few topics you are passionate about and blog about them.
+Now you’re ready to start writing.
+Pick a few topics you are passionate about and blog about them.
 Blogging has really become my passion.
 DIY projects and decorating is something I would be doing even if I didn’t have this platform to share it.
-When your passionate about something, it doesn’t feel like work at all. 🙂
+When you are passionate about something, it doesn’t feel like work at all.

 Email and Social Media: